FitzsimmonsCM/Fitzkundert-Recipes/main_dishes/beef/tagine_beef.md

 7. Divide couscous between bowls, and top with beef stew.
 Garnish with almonds and serve.

+**Notes**

-Notes: regular couscous makes this a more bowl-like dish, while the larger size of israeli couscous makes it eat more like a stew.
+1. Regular couscous makes this a more bowl-like dish, while the slightly larger size of Israeli couscous makes it eat more like a stew.

+2. This recipe doubles well and can be reheated in a saucepot.